materialsproject/reaction-network/README.md

 ## Installation

-We recommend installing using pip:
+We recommend installing the latest release using pip:

 ```properties
 pip install -U reaction-network